 Doug and Janet had two sons while in Toronto, Angus and Ian.

-The family emigrated to New Zealand 1974, thinking it would be a better place for bringing up the boys.
+The family emigrated to New Zealand in 1974, thinking it would be a better place for bringing up the boys.
 Janet’s cousin had recommended it to them, and Janet had made an exploratory trip.
 They started off in Auckland (Epsom, then Devonport) with Janet working as a window-dresser for a large Queen St. department store.
-Doug was accepted for a job in Wellington as chief roading engineer for the Forest Service so they moved down.
+Doug was accepted for a job in Wellington as chief roading engineer for the Forest Service so they moved south.

-A couple of years later he changed jobs again, to teaching civil engineering (in particular, hydraulics) at the national Technical Correspondence Institute – his last job and the best job he ever had, he says.
+A couple of years later he changed jobs again, to teach civil engineering (in particular, hydraulics) at the national Technical Correspondence Institute – his last job and the best job he ever had, he says.
 So he was disappointed when he was forced to retire at age 65.

 During this period, Janet worked for many years as a set designer for Television New Zealand, her work often bringing her back up to Auckland.

 The family moved back up to Auckland in the 90s, where they still live.